-In systems where the users program has direct access to the hardware (DOS) the table below gives the mapping and functions that the 3093 provide, a base address of 300 was used.
+In systems where the users program has direct access to the hardware (DOS) the table below gives the mapping and functions which the 3094 provides, a base address of 300 was used.
 If a different base address is used then the port addresses are calculated as shown in the table.

-Reading the Inputs (direct) :
+Reading the Inputs (direct):